Premium .com Domain Names: Rent, Lease, or Buy?

-Rather than waiting on the new gTLD’s to be released, you’re better taking action now to rent, lease, or buy a premium .com domain name for your business when given the option too.
+Rather than waiting on the new gTLD’s to be released, you’re better off taking action now to rent, lease, or buy a premium .com domain name for your business when given the option to.

-If you haven’t heard about the new wave of gTLDS and the next web beyond .com, then simply put, the new gTLDs are looking to heavily compete with the current TLD “king of the ring”, .com.
+If you haven’t heard about the new wave of gTLDS and the next web beyond .com, the new gTLDs are looking to compete heavily with the current TLD “king of the ring,” .com.

 Essentially, the new gTLDs will allow for greater flexibility to the right of the dot.

-It’s very unlikely although I think there will gTLDs to win the battle, but not the war.
+It’s very unlikely, although I think there will be gTLDs to win the battle, not the war.

-Well, for one, since opportunities are open with gTLD’s, there is a chance that many investors and business owners will roll the dice on gTLD’s rather than spending thousands on premium .com domain names for their line of business.
+Well, for one, since opportunities are open with gTLDs, there is a chance that many investors and business owners will roll the dice on gTLDs rather than spend thousands on premium .com domain names for their line of business.

-This could prove to be a smart move, yet it could also prove to be a costly should the new gTLD’s not garner success or traction of any sort.
+This could prove to be a smart move, yet it could also prove to be costly should the new gTLD’s not garnering success or traction of any sort.

-If this is the case, then investors and business owners could be shooting themselves in the foot by taking a chance with the new gTLD’s and not locking in a very attractive and affordable rate for renting, leasing or buying premium .com domain names now.
+If this is the case, investors and business owners could be shooting themselves in the foot by taking a chance with the new gTLDs and not locking in a very attractive and affordable rate for renting, leasing, or buying premium .com domain names.

-That said, many questions loom in the minds of those on the fence of waiting for the new gTLD’s to be released, or renting, leasing or buying a premium .com domain name now and reaping the rewards of increased value possibly.
+That said, many questions loom in the minds of those on the fence about waiting for the new gTLD’s to be released or renting, leasing, or buying a premium .com domain name now and reaping the rewards of increased value possibly.

 What is the best action to take?

-How the scarcity of premium .com domain names increases opportunity for domain leasing services
+How the scarcity of premium .com domain names increases the opportunity for domain leasing services.

-If you don’t believe me, then simply open a web browser and type in one or two keyword phrases that describe your line of business to see if their domains are taken.
+If you don’t believe me, open a web browser and type in one or two keyword phrases describing your business line to see if their domains are taken.

-Sometimes premium .com domain names have business websites developed on the domain while others are simply parked and showing ads with the occasional “This domain name is for sale” option available for those with deep pockets and who dare to enter into joint ventures or negotiations to purchase the premium .com domain name of choice.
+Sometimes premium .com domain names have business websites developed on the domain.
+In contrast, others are parked and showing ads with the occasional “This domain name is for sale” option available for those with deep pockets and who dare to enter into joint ventures or negotiations to purchase the premium .com domain name of choice.

 Premium .com domain names are quite expensive due to the supply and demand nature of domain names and how the internet works.

-Premium .com domain names are very much like one-of-a-kind treasure.
+Premium .com domain names are very much like one-of-a-kind treasures.